CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 The BAD decision turned lesson: The first time I had cubed the maple syrup ham...and in this second effort, the ham got shredded.
 Conclusion...I'll stick with my first method of cubing the ham.
 The shredded ham did give it a lingering flavour, however, it got lost as if it was never there.

 The RESULT: In order to perfect the trickiness when developing gluten-free recipes...a little patience and mostly tenacity is required.
-To balance out the chick pea flour, I used two other GF flours that I've grown very fond of:
+To balance out the chickpea flour, I used a Gluten-free Arrowroot starch and a small amount of apple cider vinegar.

 Memories: